 30. Floral Witch

 As the name suggests, a floral witch works mainly with flowers, their properties, and essences.
-She may work magick or focus completely on healing.
+She may work magickly with them or focus entirely on healing.

 31. Folk Witchcraft

-They have many names: white witch, pellar (Cornish), wise woman (or man).
-They work their trade among the population, their skills being advertised through word-of-mouth.
-There aren't many left, but they are still around, if you can find them.
-These will be hereditary witches; their skills and knowledge passed down through the generations.
+They have many names: white witch, pillar (Cornish), wise woman (or man).
+They work their trade among the population, their skills advertised through word-of-mouth.
+There aren't many left, but they are still around if you can find them.
+These are hereditary witches; their skills and knowledge passed down and expanded through the generations.

 32. Gardnerian Tradition